Philip Labonte: Early career/Shadows Fall

 In the mid-1990s, Labonte was in a death metal band called Perpetual Doom, with its members being teenagers at the time.
-The original vocalist of Perpetual Doom was Scott Estes; Labonte, however, took over the vocal position in 1993 after Estes joined the United States Marine Corps (USMC), with Labonte also playing the guitar.
+He originally played guitar and provided backing vocals, however the original vocalist of Perpetual Doom was Scott Estes; Labonte, however, took over the vocal position in 1993 after Estes joined the United States Marine Corps (USMC), with Labonte also playing the guitar.
 In August 1993, Labonte left to join the USMC and Perpetual Doom remained inactive for nine months in his absence.
 After finishing basic training, he moved on to combat training, where he sustained a serious injury to his ankle that stopped his training.
 This led to his commanding officer sending him home with an honorary discharge.
 Upon Labonte's return to Massachusetts in June 1994, Perpetual Doom resumed making music, and in 1995 they recorded and released a seven-track demo called "Sorrow's End".
 Other band members included Ken Robert (vocals, guitar), Bill Brault (bass), and Stephen "Steve" Gonsalves (drums), who went on to become a paranormal investigator and future cast member of Ghost Hunters.

 Labonte left Perpetual Doom to join the melodic death metal band Shadows Fall.
 His new bandmates asked him to refrain from playing guitar, but he served as Shadows Fall's lead vocalist from 1996 to 1998.
 The band's debut record, Somber Eyes to the Sky, was released in 1997 through Lifeless Records, a label owned by Shadows Fall guitarist Matt Bachand.
 Labonte was asked to leave Shadows Fall due to "musical differences" and was replaced with current vocalist Brian Fair, leaving Somber Eyes to the Sky as the only Shadows Fall record with Labonte on vocals.

-In a 2007 interview, Labonte commented on his departure from the band: “What happened was Brian [Fair], who is their current singer, the band that he was in broke up. [...]
-I didn't sound like Brian, and when he became available, they were like, "Look, we want to get another singer.
-We want to get Brian."
-I was like, "Okay.
-Cool."
-There's no hard feelings or anything like that 'cause I knew it was the dude they had in mind in the first place and also I had already started writing stuff for All That Remains.”
+In a 2007 interview, Labonte commented on his departure from the band: "What happened was Brian [Fair], who is their current singer, the band that he was in broke up. [...]
+I didn't sound like Brian, and when he became available, they were like, 'Look, we want to get another singer.
+We want to get Brian.'
+I was like, 'Okay.
+Cool.'
+There's no hard feelings or anything like that 'cause I knew it was the dude they had in mind in the first place and also I had already started writing stuff for All That Remains."